cnbbooks/lfe-casting-spels/book/part2/1-lay.md

 As earlier stated, we're going to be creating a game.
 Our game is going to have some objects in it that the player can pick up and use.
 It's going to have places.
 It's going to have a player -- you!
 It's going to let you interact with it.

 Things are going to get pretty deep, pretty quickly, so before we take the dive, let's cruise around in the shallow end.
+We're going to play in the LFE REPL a bit, defining some variables.
+Our game won't be using them in exactly this form.
+For now, though, it will be helpful for demostrating a few things.

 ### Objects

+Let's create some objects, a list of *atoms*:

 ```lisp
 > (set objects '(whiskey-bottle bucket frog chain))